sherwin7/Question-analyzer/README.md

 ## Setting up in Local Machine

 #### Step-1
-Clone the Tap search repository and `cd` into the directory.
+Open a `terminal`, clone the Question-analyzer repository and go into the directory using the command `cd`.
 ```bash
 git clone https://github.com/sherwin7/Question-analyzer.git